Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (iv) any cheque the Customer provides to the Supplier or any Fletcher Group Member is dishonoured for payment;

-(v) the Customer fails to comply with any demand for payment issued by the Supplier or any Fletcher Group Member; or
+(v) the Customer fails to comply with any demand for payment issued by the Supplier or any Fletcher Group Member for an amount which is overdue under the Contract; or

-(vi) the Customer breaches any of the Conditions and/or is in default of any other agreement between the Supplier or any other Fletcher Group Member and the Customer.
+(vi) the Customer materially breaches any of the Conditions and/or any other agreement between the Supplier or any other Fletcher Group Member and the Customer.

-(j) The Customer expressly and irrevocably agrees that, until such time as title in the goods passes to the Customer, the Supplier is entitled to enter any premises where the goods supplied by the Supplier are located to repossess, remove and sell such goods.
-The Customer (its successors and assigns, including any external manager or administrator) will not object to the Supplier, or its agents, entering any premises for the purpose of this clause and agrees to indemnify and keep the Supplier indemnified in respect of any claims, actions and costs that may arise against the Supplier in relation to the removal, repossession and sale of the goods pursuant to the Conditions including any claims brought by third parties, except to the extent the Supplier has been negligent or breached the Law or the Contract.
+(j) The Customer expressly and irrevocably agrees that, until such time as title in the goods passes to the Customer, if an event set out in clause 6(i) occurs, the Supplier may require the Customer to return the goods to it on demand and is entitled to enter any premises where the goods supplied by the Supplier are located to repossess, remove and sell such goods.
+The Customer (its successors and assigns, including any external manager or administrator) will not object to the Supplier, or its agents, entering any premises for the purpose of this clause and agrees to indemnify and keep the Supplier indemnified in respect of any claims, actions and costs that may arise against the Supplier in relation to the removal, repossession and sale of the goods pursuant to the Conditions including any claims brought by third parties.

 (k) The Customer agrees that repossession and retention of the goods pursuant to the PPSA will only satisfy so much of the monies which may become payable to the Supplier by the Customer as is equivalent to the Supplier's estimation of the market value of the goods as it is at the date of repossession and the repossession and retention will immediately extinguish any rights for interest the Supplier has on the value of the goods recovered.